 • For voice calls: 0.1 Mbps download / 0.1 Mbps upload

 • For video calls: 0.5 Mbps download / 0.5 Mbps upload

 • For HD video calls: 1.5 Mbps download / 1.5 Mbps upload

 An important note: these connection speed requirements include downloading and uploading at the same time.

-GoBrolly® recommends starting with the Basic Video plan that has 5 Mbps Down and 2.5 Mbps Up, and 75 GB free data.
+GoBrolly® recommends starting with the Basic Video plan.
 You can always upgrade, it is that simple.